-A continuation of WA 101 (Worship Arts Survey I).
-Particular focus will be given to a broad discussion of how the visual arts, drama, speech, dance, movement, media and music can be utilized in worship.
-The primary source for leading the discussion will be Music and the Arts in Christian Worship, ed. by Robert Webber.
+This course focuses on the role of music and the other non-musical arts (architecture, visual arts, drama, speech, dance, movement, media) in worship.
 A thorough discussion of the worship style models that dominate and shape the 21st century American church will be included.